 Getting to where you want to go

-Once you hop in your taxi, the conversation with your driver should be fairly simple—if you speak a little Japanese or at the very least come prepared.
-The best thing to do in advance is to have the business card or address of the place you would like to go to written down so the driver can just copy it into his navigation system.
-When giving him the address, simply say “Koko made onegaishimasu” meaning “Please take me to this address”.
+Once you hop in your taxi in Tokyo, the conversation with your driver should be fairly simple—if you speak a little Japanese or at the very least come prepared, anyway.
+The best thing to do in advance is to have the business card or address of the place you would like to go to written down, so the driver can just copy it into his navigation system.
+When giving him the address, simply say “Koko made onegai shimasu” meaning “Please take me to this address.”

-When it is time to pay you can consult the meter for your fare.
-Cash payment in smaller bills is preferred as many taxis do not accept credit cards and giving change for a 10,000-yen bill can be quite the hassle.
-If you only have large bills or a credit card on you, please notify the driver before you get in.
-You can also ask for a receipt by asking “Ryoshuusho onegaishimasu“.
+Finally, when it’s time to pay, you can consult the meter for your fare.
+Cash payment in smaller bills is preferred, as many taxis do not accept credit cards, and giving change for a 10,000-yen bill can be a hassle.
+If you only have large bills or a credit card on you, it’s best to notify the driver before you get in.
+You can also ask for a receipt by asking “Ryoshuusho onegaishimasu.”
 Lastly, do not forget to say “Arigatou gozaimasu” to thank the driver for your safe trip to your destination.

 Uber in Japan

-Even when it comes to the fare, Uber has two key advantages.
-Firstly, the transaction is cashless so you do not have to carry too much money around all the time.
-Secondly, Uber does not charge extra between 22:00 and 5:00 which makes them slightly cheaper than general taxis during these hours.
+Even when it comes to the fare, Uber in Tokyo has two key advantages.
+Firstly, the transaction is cashless, so you do not have to carry too much money around all the time.
+Secondly, Uber does not charge extra between 22:00 and 5:00, which makes them slightly cheaper than general taxis during these hours.

 Watch this next